microtrain/bootcamp/02-BashScripting/01-Basics.md

 sudo service apache2 restart
 ```

-On GitHib [create a repositriy](https://help.github.com/articles/create-a-repo/) called *Restart Apache* and and clone that directory onto your local development machine.
+On GitHib [create a repository](https://help.github.com/articles/create-a-repo/) called *restart_apache* and and clone that directory onto your local development machine.

 ```sh
 cd ~